gggliuye/VIO/docs/Prepare.rst

 The result of an operation may depend on the order of the operands.
 In other words, the result of combining element a with element b need not yield the same result as combining element b with element a; the equation: a • b = b • a

+**Why group theory** (my personal thought)
+The reason of introducing Group Theory, I thinks is to make the normalize the operation of the camera pose (especially the rotation part).
+As euler angles have many defaults, we introduced **quaternion** to represent rotation.
+However, its expression is not will defined before.
+Its adding operator, its substraction, identity unit, and the inverse operation are not normalized.
+And when we try to do complicate work with not well defined thing, we will definitly produce a lot of errors.
+As a result, we need a tool - **Group Theory** to help us, which will define these operators, the number domain and lots of other useful thing.
+In a word, normalize all the operation.

 Calibration Camera (IMU LIDAR)
 ---------------------------------